-Grace Lower | Sep 14, 2018
+Grace Lower | Nov 3, 2021

-This blog post was updated on June 24, 2020.
+This blog post was updated on November 3, 2021.

 Summer is coming to a close, which has many travelers-to-be eager for one final beach vacation.
 But as autumn approaches, so too does the height of hurricane season.
 Although the Atlantic hurricane season officially extends from June 1 to November 30, its peak period falls between mid-August and late October.
 During this particularly volatile time of year, the Caribbean may seem like the last place you’d want to travel.

-However, there are many Caribbean islands that are fairly well-sheltered from hurricanes, due to their location and climate.
+Many Caribbean islands are fairly well-sheltered from hurricanes, due to their location and climate.
 For the best chance at a relaxing tropical vacation (without the worry of an incoming storm) consider a historically low-risk destination like the options below:

 The first of the “ABC” islands (Aruba, Bonaire, and Curaçao), Aruba sits significantly south of the “hurricane belt” — which makes a direct hit from hurricanes very rare.
 In addition to its tranquil weather, Aruba boasts white sand beaches and breathtaking limestone cliffs.
 Aruba is also home to the SS Antilla: a German freighter that was sunk during World War II.
 The Antilla is now one of the largest shipwrecks in the Caribbean — and Aruba’s most popular dive site.
 This and other attractions make Aruba a must-see destination for divers, snorkelers, and history buffs alike.

 Along with its fellow “ABC” islands, Bonaire is situated well below the hurricane belt.
 Often referred to as the “diver’s paradise,” the island’s clear waters and extensive reefs make it an ideal destination for underwater exploration.
-Its star attraction is the Bonaire National Marine Park, which is home to 89 public dive sites, 350 unique species of fish, and miles of pristine coral reef.
+Its star attraction is the Bonaire National Marine Park, which is home to 89 public dive sites, 350 unique species of fish, and miles of pristine coral reefs.

 As the “C” in the “ABC” islands, Curaçao is also well-shielded from major storms.
 Although Curaçao experienced localized flooding during Hurricane Tomas in 2010, the chances of a direct hit from a hurricane remain very slim.
 Beyond its tranquil climate, Curaçao is known for its pastel colonial architecture and carefully curated museums.
 While its Dutch influences are unmistakable, given the island’s colonial past, Curaçao retains the picturesque shorelines and forests unique to the Caribbean.
 Curaçao has over 35 different beaches that are accessible to the public, many of which are tucked away in secluded coves.
 And of course, no trip to Curaçao would be complete without a sample of the island’s signature blue liqueur.

 Grenada has earned the nickname “the spice isle of the Caribbean” for good reason: visitors can often smell nutmeg in the air upon arriving, and organic local cocoa is incorporated into many of the island’s dishes.
 Beyond its culinary treasures, Grenada has miles of white sand beaches and, among other attractions, a remarkable underwater sculpture park.
-Grenada was last impacted by a hurricane in 2004, when Hurricane Ivan passed over the island.
+Grenada was last impacted by a hurricane in 2004 when Hurricane Ivan passed over the island.
 Hurricanes remain very rare in Grenada, and the island boasts sunshine and steady breezes year-round.

 Grace Lower has a love for all things writing and travel.
 When she's not exploring new places, Grace enjoys teaching English as a Second Language, making terrible puns, and running incredibly long distances at incredibly slow speeds.